 Configuring the Azure AD application

-After your new application is created (can take a few seconds) you will be redirected to you applications settings page.
-If not you can search for you applications name in the Enterprise Application blade.
+After your new application is created (can take a few seconds) you will be redirected to your applications settings page.
+If not you can search for your application’s name in the Enterprise Application blade.

 - Click “Setup single sign on”